cybex-gmbh/laravel-meltor/README.md

 #### Permissions

 Make sure that your local database user has sufficient permissions to access all tables of the mysql information_schema db.
-If the permissions are insufficient, this package will use Doctrine though PHP, instead of reading from the according mysql information_schema tables.
+If the permissions are insufficient, this package will use Doctrine through PHP, instead of reading from the according mysql information_schema tables.
 The fallback to Doctrine leads to the following deviations in the new, generated migration:

 - Spatial indexes will be left out